pravega/pravega-operator/charts/pravega/README.md

 Check out the [external access documentation](../../doc/external-access.md) if your clients need to connect to Pravega from outside Kubernetes.

-Check out the [exposing Segmentstore service on single IP address](../..//doc/external-access.md#exposing-segmentstore-service-on-single-ip-address-and-different-ports) if your clients need to connect to Pravega Segment store on the same IP address from outside Kubernetes.
+Check out the [exposing Segmentstore service on single IP address](../..//doc/external-access.md#exposing-segmentstore-service-on-single-ip-address-and-different-ports) if your clients need to connect to all Pravega Segmentstore instances on the same IP address from outside Kubernetes.

 ## Updating Pravega Cluster